New Study on Boys and Men Heralds Paradigm Shift

 They understand why suicide rates are also higher for men who have been abused or witnessed abuse in childhood.

-According to Dr. Olson, who has raised three sons, one of the biggest roadblocks for boys and men is that they are not taught to express their emotions.
+“One of the roadblocks for boys and men is they are not taught to express their emotions,” says Dr. Olson.
+She has learned this while raising three sons of her own.
 Most of the boys she works with have never had a male role model to teach them how to understand their feelings or manage their emotions.
 She believes that most men act out their feelings (i.e. aggression, bullying, or violence) because they haven’t learned how to acknowledge or express those feelings.
 “Boys are taught that they need to be ‘rational’ which means denying their feelings.
 It’s very black and white thinking.
 This negative belief also reinforces men’s fear of being judged as weak, too sensitive or crazy.”

 Dr. Olson has launched Project Hope Bear.
-It is an initiative she began based upon studies that have shown the impact of providing a comfort item to help traumatized children heal.
+It is based upon studies that have shown the impact of providing a comfort item to help traumatized children heal.
 Having a bear to cuddle for comfort can soothe and reduce the stress of a grieving child.
-As a child who struggled to overcome the feelings of hopelessness, she believes this project — in memory of her two sisters who were also victims of CDV — can help families heal.
+She was a child who struggled to overcome the feelings of hopelessness.
+Dr. Olson believes this project can help families heal.
 It can also provide hope for those who have either witnessed or lost a loved one to domestic violence.

 Joseph Cohen is a former New York City public school teacher and journalist who recently published Write Father, Write Son: A Bond-Building Journey.